archlinux/arch-boxes/README.md

   uploading your box to the vagrantcloud.
 If you don't have a vagrant cloud token you can ignore this variable.
 Without a token the boxes will be built, but the upload step step will fail.
-* `write_zeroes`: this variable is empty. if you set any string in this variable it will fill the box with zeros to reduce the size. *NOTE: This may overly tax your SSD's lifetime.*
 * `boot_wait`: this specifies the time packer should wait for booting up the ISO before entering any command.